leo-bauer/personal_website2/data.md

 * [Mediation in Self-Determination Disputes Dataset](https://doi.org/10.7910/DVN/SA4KYD){:target="_blank"}{:rel="noopener noreferrer"}

-  Dataset that records mediation events for a global sample of self-determination disputes between 1991 and 2015.
-I was a co-lead graduate research assistant for this NSF-funded project with responsibilities in codebook development, coding, coder training and supervision, data collection monitoring and evaluation, data cleaning, dataset construction and preparation of the data release package.
+Th Mediation in Self-Determination Disputes Dataset (MSDD) provides original mediation event data for a global sample of self-determination disputes between 1991 and 2015, both during and outside of civil conflict.
+We record three types of mediation events: bilateral mediation with only one side of the dispute and a mediator present, direct mediation with both sides and a mediator present as well as shuttle diplomacy.
+We sampled disputes randomly and the MSDD contains 1,285 mediation events for 51 disputes spanning 1,131 dispute-years.
+The MSDD allows us to test theoretical expectations about the use of mediation to prevent civil war.

+Cite as: Cunningham, David E., Leo Bauer, Sloan Lansdale, and Megan Lloyd.
+2026.
+"Under What Conditions Does Preventive Mediation Occur in Self-Determination Disputes?" *Journal of Peace Research*, online first.

 * [Converting SRDP Faction IDs to UCDP Actor IDs](/conversion): Dataset that allows for the conversion of SRDP faction IDs into UCDP actor IDs.